updated July 2023

 While both the Amerisleep and Sleep Number mattresses come in the same standard mattress sizes, Sleep Number offers a variety of sizes created for couples that Amerisleep does not offer.

 The FlexTop beds are specifically designed for use with an adjustable base.
 You’ll also notice that some of the Sleep Number beds are very thick.
-These mattresses are excellent for plus-size sleepers.
+These mattresses are excellent for plus-size sleepers and those that need extra cushioning.

 |Twin||38” x 74”||38” x 75”|